-Schiller International University is proud to highlight the academic achievement of Amer Al-Khawaldeh, a student in the Master of Arts in International Relations and Diplomacy (Distance Learning) program, who has recently published a research paper titled: “The U.S. External Imbalance Paradox: Domestic Roots, Political Shifts, and Global Consequences.”
+Schiller International University is proud to highlight the academic achievement of Amer Al-Khawaldeh, a student in our Master of Arts in International Relations and Diplomacy (Distance Learning) program, who has recently published a research paper titled: “The U.S. External Imbalance Paradox: Domestic Roots, Political Shifts, and Global Consequences.”

 The publication reflects a high level of academic rigor and offers a timely analysis of one of the most complex and debated issues shaping today’s global system.